JanusGraph/janusgraph/docs/storage-backend/cassandra.md

 # Thus, the below config must be turned off
 graph.assign-timestamp=false

+# We strongly recommend you to turn on this config.
+It will
+# prohibit all full-scan attempts.
+This is because Amazon keyspace
+# diverges from Apache Cassandra and might result in incomplete
+# results when a full-scan is executed.
+See issue #3390 for more
+# details
+query.force-index=true

 # Amazon Keyspaces only supports LOCAL QUORUM consistency
 storage.cql.only-use-local-consistency-for-system-operations=true
 storage.cql.read-consistency-level=LOCAL_QUORUM